ibm-cloud-docs/devsecops/devsecops-configuring-sonarqube-scan.md

 {: #sonarqube-cipipeline-issues-reported}

 DevSecOps Pipelines filters out the problems that reported during SonarQube scan.
 The pipelines exclusively create Compliance Incidences for problems that are not of type `CODE_SMELL` or `BUG`.
 The pipeline also skips problems for which the status is `CLOSED`.

+### Enabling Pull Request analysis in the App Preview PR pipeline
+{: #sonarqube-pr-analysis}

+PR analysis option is provided in the `App Preview PR pipeline` if the PR is coming from the same repo as the target repository (and not a fork).
+The Sonarqube instance should also support the PR analysis.
+The default sonarqube instances used in `cluster` and `dind` mode do not support this feature as pull request analysis is available starting in sonarqube Developer Edition.
+The environment variable `opt-in-sonar-pr-analysis` has to be added to the pipeline and its value should not be empty.

 ### Enabling Quality Gate result processing for a SonarQube project
 {: #sonarqube-cipipeline-gate}